ossf/allstar/README.md

 # **Allstar**

 Allstar is a GitHub App installed on organizations or repositories to set and enforce security policies.
-It's goal is to be able to detect any GitHub setting, or repository file contents that may be risky or not follow security best practices.
-Then, if Allstar finds a repository to be out of compliance, it will take an action such as create an issue.
+Its goal is to be able to detect any GitHub setting or repository file contents that may be risky or not follow security best practices.
+If Allstar finds a repository to be out of compliance, it will take an action such as create an issue.

 The specific policies are intended to be highly configurable, to try to meet the needs of different project communities and organizations.
-Also, developing and contributing new policies is intended to be easy as well.
+Also, developing and contributing new policies is intended to be easy.

 Allstar is developed under the [OpenSSF](https://openssf.org/) and as a part of the [Securing Critical Projects Working